neondatabase/website/content/docs/introduction/billing.md

 ### Data transfer

 The _Data transfer_ metric counts the amount of data transferred out of Neon (egress).
-Neon charges for each GiB of data transfer at the egress cost set by the cloud provider (e.g., at the cost set by AWS).
+Neon charges for each GiB of data transfer at the egress cost set by the cloud provider.
 Contact [sales@neon.tech](mailto:sales@neon.tech) for custom solutions to minimize data transfer costs.

 The cost calculation for _Data transfer_ is as follows: